RuneLabsxyz/attestations/SNIP-XXX.md

 2. **Validity**: Attestation must not be marked as invalid/revoked

 Additional validation logic MAY be implemented through optional components (e.g., expiration checks, dependency verification, programmatic validity checks).

+If some additional validation logic is implement, the components MUST respect the following rules:

+1. **Decisiveness**: Once an attestation is refused through the `verify` function once, the implementor MUST always return false for that given attestation.

+The above requirements ensure the simplicity of the indexing systems, along with the on-chain users of the specification.

 ### Composability